hdh7485/ROS-and-Gazobe/README.md

 # ROS-and-Gazebo
-The repository for studying ros and gazebo.
+The repository for studying ROS and gazebo.
 ## Dependency
 - Ubuntu 16.04 LTS
-- ros-kinetic
+- ROS kinetic
 - gazebo 7 or higher
 - ros-kinetic-turtlebot-gazebo
 ## Related paper